matthaeusheer/docker-demo/task2/task2.md

 # Task 2 - Working with a very simple Dockerfile

-In this task we will check out a very simple Java project (a hello world class) and containerize it.
+In this task we will check out a very simple Java project (a hello world printing class) and containerize it.
-This task is meant to work as a

 **Build an image with the given Dockerfile**

 **Run the image**

 **Override the CMD by starting a container with a interactive shell**

 **Look around in the container, what is there**